Mincheol2/t3VAE/image_analyses/README.md

 # $t^3$ VAE - Learning High-Dimensional Images

-This repository contains different types of VAE frameworks for conducting experiments on image datasets such as CIFAR and CelebA.
+This subfolder contains different types of VAE frameworks for conducting experiments on image datasets such as CIFAR and CelebA (in section 4.2).
 The models included in the repository are:

 - $t^3$ VAE
 - Guassian VAE